Obscuretone/obscuretone.github.io/public/posts/en/ten_seconds.md

 ## The Throughput Math

 The time pressure is real.
+Harvard Business School's *Hidden Workers* report describes hiring processes built for efficient filtering that can [systematically exclude qualified candidates](https://www.hbs.edu/managing-the-future-of-work/research/hidden-workers-untapped-talent "hiring, careers, evidence | Harvard"), especially when automated systems and narrow criteria do too much of the first pass.

 If a recruiter receives 200 resumes for one role and spends 10 seconds on each, that is: